An industry super fund for all Australians

 So when comparing this option with leaving the money in super; remember to compare the after-tax returns.

-Investment earnings are tax-free and if you are aged 60 or more, your payments are generally tax-free.
+Investment earnings are tax-free for account based pensions and investment earnings for transition to retirement pensions are taxed up to 15%.
+If you are aged 60 or more, your payments are generally tax-free.

 An account based (or allocated) pension is an income stream paid from your super fund.

-You start by transferring your superannuation and any other cash you may wish to add (e.g. from a bank account) into an allocated pension account.
+You start by transferring your existing superannuation (to which you may have already added cash from a bank account or from the sale of investments) into a new account based pension.
+From 1 July 2017, there is a limit on the amount that can be transferred to an account based pension.
+The limit is called the transfer balance cap ($1.6m for 2017/18) and only applies to standard account based pensions, not transition to retirement pensions.
 This is very similar to a super account except you can’t make any more contributions once the pension account is opened.
 You can decide how your money is invested, and any investment earnings are applied to your account.

 Within certain limits, you can also decide on the amount of pension income you wish to receive each year.